 Cuts and Puncture Wounds

-Cut and Puncture Wound Causes
+Causes of Cut and Puncture Wounds

 Almost any type of sharp object can cause a cut or puncture wound.
 Nails, tacks, glass, wooden splinters and scissors are common objects of concern, as are animal bites.